My name is Chin chin. I like DIY projects, especially those that use recyclable materials to help take care of Mother Earth.

 - Glue the bell cut outs onto the cartolina or cereal boxes.
 Then, cut them out.

 - To assemble the bell, fold first the bell cut outs in half.
-Get 2 pieces and glue together (or use the stapler which is easier) the half portions of two bell cut outs.
+Get two pieces and glue together (or use the stapler which is easier) the half portions of two bell cut outs.
 Get another bell cut out and glue it to one of the half portions.
 Get another bell cut out and glue it to one of the half portions.
 Do this until all the cut outs are finished.
 Don't forget to glue the thread or yarn (for hanging the bell) before gluing the last one.

 - Cut out edges of the bell if there are misaligned portions.
 You can use the yellow sticker foil (if you have) on the edges to make sure that they're stuck together.